Modena

 Visit The Modena Cathedral

 The Modena Cathedral, also called The Duomo, sits on the original site of two churches that date back to the 5th century.
 Upon the discovery that Saint Geminianus (Modena’s patron saint) was buried on this site, the two churches got destroyed to build a grander cathedral.
 While Construction started in 1099 by the architect Lanfranco, the remains of Saint Geminianus remain on display in the cathedral’s crypt.
-It is one of the world’s best-preserved Romanic Style Cathedral in the world.
+It is one of the world’s best-preserved Romanic Style cathedrals in the world.

 Inside the cathedral, you will find it sectioned into three naves.
 Connecting the central nave and the crypt is a marble parapet by Anselmo da Campione portraying the Passion of Christ, including the Last Supper.
 The pulpit gets decorated with little terracotta figures.
 And notably, the wooden crucifix dates from the 1300s.